rhertzog/distro-tracker/docs/contributing.rst

 Assurance mailing list <debian-qa@lists.debian.org>.
 You can also reach us using IRC on the #debian-qa channel at irc.debian.org.

-Until distro-tracker is uploaded to Debian as a proper Debian package, we use a `Trello board <https://trello.com/b/faDgzjwO/pts-rewrite>`_ to manage the development tasks of distro-tracker.
-You can create an account there and then ping `Raphaël Hertzog <hertzog@debian.org>`_ to get access to the distro-tracker board.

 You can also report bugs against the `tracker.debian.org pseudo-package
 <https://bugs.debian.org/cgi-bin/pkgreport.cgi?pkg=tracker.debian.org>`_, to do so
 please follow `the usual instructions